tezos/tezos-mirror/docs/beta/accounts.rst

 ~~~~~~~~~~~~~~~

 A transaction to a smart contract
 address can provide data and optionally some tokens, and triggers the execution of the code, which may read and update the storage.
-The transaction can succeed or fail, according to the :ref:`transaction semantics <transaction_semantics_alpha>`.
+The transaction can succeed or fail, according to the :ref:`transaction semantics <transaction_semantics_beta>`.